p-laranjinha/userscripts/Patreon Streamable Into Clipboard/README.md

-Adds a clipboard button next to the other post buttons, to turn Patreon streamable posts into custom text on your clipboard.
+Adds a clipboard button next to the other post buttons, to turn Patreon IFrame embedded posts into custom text on your clipboard.

 To customize the text for yourself you can edit the `getClipboardContent()` function at the top of the script.